UK/Kenya

 Wanjiru Koinange, co-founder of Book Bunk, speaking at Nairobi LitFest

-GBR - Geology of Britannic Repair is a unique UK-Kenya collaboration by a multi-disciplinary curatorial team.
-It runs from 10 May to 23 November.
+Geology of Britannic Repair is a unique UK-Kenya collaboration by a multi-disciplinary curatorial team.

 Open City and UK/KE Season